bbatsov/batsov.com/_posts/2014-01-01-looking-back-on-2013.markdown

 ---
 layout: post
-title: "Looking back at 2013"
+title: "Looking Back on 2013"
 date: 2014-01-01 12:30
 comments: true
 tags:
-- misc
+- Meta
 ---

 2013 was a good year for me in many aspects.
 I'll share here some of